-The 6th -8th grade Middle School mathematics curriculum includes the objectives of the Michigan Department of Education and the standards of the National Council of Teachers of Mathematics.
+The 6th - 8th grade mathematics curriculum includes the objectives of the Michigan Department of Education and the standards of the National Council of Teachers of Mathematics and the Common Core Standards for Mathematics of the Common Core State Standards Initiative.
 The program emphasizes mastery of skills basic to these areas of study: computation, measurement, mathematical reasoning, problem solving, number system, estimation, geometry, algebra, statistics, and probability.